priyakhakrode02/Predictive-Maintenance-System-for-Industrial-IoT-using-Machine-Learning/README.md

 ![Status](https://img.shields.io/badge/Status-Live-success.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

-A real-time industrial monitoring system that predicts equipment failures before they happen.

-Built with **Python and Streamlit**, this project simulates live IoT sensor data from industrial machines and applies health scoring and anomaly detection to prevent unexpected breakdowns.

 # IoT Predictive Maintenance Dashboard

 A real-time monitoring system for industrial equipment that predicts failures before they happen.
 Built with Python and Streamlit, it simulates sensor data from motors, pumps, compressors, and other industrial devices.